bytedance/videx/doc/debug_guide.md

 # CLion GDB Remote Debugging VIDEX Guide

-This guide explains how to mount the `mysql8` and `videx` projects into a container using Docker, creating a debugging environment isolated from the host environment.
+This guide shows how to mount the `mysql8` and `videx` projects into a container using Docker, creating a debugging environment isolated from the host environment.
 The code in the container can be affected by local modifications in real-time, facilitating development and debugging.

 ## 1. Preparation

-Please refer to the installation guide in the project to complete the relevant dependencies and environment preparation.
+Please following the instructions in **Section1 Preparation** in the [installation guide](https://github.com/bytedance/videx/blob/main/doc/installation.md).

 ## 2. Build and Start the Debug Container